maranomynet/is-kennitala/README.md

 Set this flag to `true` to opt into a slower, but more perfect check for valid dates in permanent (non-"Kerfiskennitala") kennitalas.

-Defaults to `false` — which may result in the occational false-positive on values starting with something subtly impossible like "3102…" (Feb.
-31st).
+Defaults to `false` — which may result in the occasional false-positive on values starting with something subtly impossible like "3103…" (March 31st).

 ---